 User Community Service Desk Downloads

-Tutorial: Create validation rules using reference data
+Tutorial: Create validation rules that use reference data

 Scenario overview